 Don Harris is the Emmy award-winning weekday Sports Anchor and Sports Director for News 4 San Antonio.
-Harris celebrated his 23rd anniversary with the station in 2012.
 He was most recently honored with an Emmy award for Best Sports Anchor.
 It was his second Emmy award in two years.
 His sports anchoring has been recognized with seven Emmy nominations.

 In 2009 he was also presented with the prestigious Edna McGaffey Media Excellence Award by the San Antonio Express-News and the local chapter of American Women in Communications for his work on the air and in the community.